Photogad/iOS_Change_Log/readme.md.md

 # iOS Change Log

 iOS change log is a library that automates the notification of the change log of new version of an app to the user.
-It shows only the change log only after an update of the app.
+It shows the change log first time the app runsy after an update.

 # Integration
 **Manually**